Loop Hero is the year's first slam dunk

 It’s refreshing to play a roguelike that isn't out to crush me.
 I adore Spelunky, but its world is so sharp that it’s hard not to trip and die on something.
 Loop Hero’s world isn’t your friend, but it’s not actively working against you, either.
 You’re literally the architect of your own experience, meaning that you also build your own difficulty.
 For me right now, that means spending a few runs ignoring the boss and farming supplies instead.

 Loop Hero is a brilliant piece of game design.
 Judging by the breezy seven hours I’ve already spent watching my little dude run in a circle, I could easily keep at it for a dozen more.
 There’s certainly no shortage of meaningful upgrades to pursue.
-Our own Evan Lahti has already moved onto Chapter 2, which he described as “a little stronger/more reward-ful,” so I have that to look forward to.
+Our own Evan Lahti has already moved onto Chapter 4, which he described as "a carnival of scary worms and ghosts-of-ghosts," so I have that to look forward to.
 It’s easily the coolest game to emerge in 2021 so far.